-A merchant account is essentially an online bank account that holds your money until it goes into your real bank account.
-When a sale is successfully completed, money is transferred into the merchant account where it remains for a few days before it is automatically transferred into your bank account.
-That means a merchant account is similar to a holding tank where you money remains until it’s released to you.
+A merchant account is, in fact, an online bank account that holds your money until it goes into your real bank account.
+When a sale is completed, payment is transferred into the merchant account, where it remains for a few days before it is automatically transferred into your bank account.
+That means a merchant account is similar to a holding tank where your money remains until a bank fully processes payment transactions.

 Usually, independent sales organizations or ISOs provide merchant accounts.
-They may also be provided by member service providers or MSPs.
+Member service providers or MSPs may also provide them.
 These organizations have agreements in place with processors to provide merchant services and provide merchant accounts.

-A payment processor – also called an acquirer – is a financial institution that provides background payment processing to a merchant.
+A payment processor, in other words, an acquirer is a financial institution that provides background payment processing to a merchant.
 In most cases, a payment processor or acquirer is a bank.
 These institutions form partnerships with the ISOs and MSPs that work directly with merchants and consumers.
 The acquirer provides the authorization of the transaction.

-If you’re unclear about any of these terms or want to discuss payment processing in greater detail, we’re here for you at United Thinkers.
+If you want to discuss payment processing in greater detail, we’re here for you at United Thinkers.
 The UniPay payment platform may be the right gateway to process your transactions.
 We look forward to talking with you.